Qubicon/Robotboy_RPA/README.md

 # Playlist migration

-Robot that automatically migrates a playlist from Spotify to YouTube.
+Our robot automatically migrates a playlist from Spotify to YouTube.

 ## How it works